trungkien1503/hotel_app/README.md

 - Schedule updating hotel data every 10 minutes by https://devcenter.heroku.com/articles/scheduler
 - Build admin page to manage data (without authentication, can apply later)
 - Build Api doc page to help understand api parameters, response better

+## Ideas for the next step
+- Add authentication for admin site
+- Add swagger to test api more easier
+- Build front-end pages using JS framework(ex: AngularJS, ReactJS, or VueJS)
+- Add more test cases
+- Update rules for merging data if receiving more detail of requirements